• Skip to primary navigation

 An eftpos transaction in progress to depict claiming tax deductions without receipts

-Claiming expenses without a receipt can be risky, because the ATO is watching for false claims.
-But in some cases it’s okay to claim tax deductions without receipts!
-Let’s dig into this to ensure you maximise your refund AND avoid ATO troubles.
+In Australia, claiming expenses without receipts can be risky because the ATO is watching for false claims.
+In some cases however, it’s okay to claim tax deductions without receipts!
+Here’s what you need to know to maximise your refund and avoid ATO troubles.

-Tax deductions are the best way to improve your tax refund.
-If buy items that are required to do your job, then you could get some of that money back.
+Claiming eligible deductions is the best way to improve your tax refund.
+If you buy items that are required to do your job, you could get some of that money back.

 What can I claim on tax without receipts?